sagnik/compoundfiguredetection/src/README.txt

 ### just text based detection
 Just text based detection has 62.1%  accuracy for compound images and 87% accuracy for non compound images

+##both text and column span based detection

+75% accuracy for both compound and non compound images.